IBM/k8s-storage-perf/README.md

       storage_type: <storage vendor>
       ```

-      You can run the tests with a "remote mode" where the performance jobs can run on a dedicated compute node.
+ - Optionally you can run the tests with a "remote mode" where the performance jobs can run on a dedicated compute node.
 The compute node
       should be labelled with a defined key and value for this purpose and set in the params file.

       ```